Interacoustics has an ambition to advance the field of audiology and to explore new technology and innovative solutions.

 Besides looking for clinical pains that we can help to solve, we are also monitoring what’s going on in the research world to seek inspiration for new projects.
 One of the big hot topics is machine learning, which IRU is beginning to investigate , e.g., together with Ph.D. students.
 You can find one of these projects in the link below.

 A core theme for IRU is to improve validations of fittings in infants that are too young for behavioral hearing testing.
-In collaboration with the University of Manchester, IRU has investigated a new method to validate hearing aid in infants that are a mere 3 to 7 months of age.
+In collaboration with the University of Manchester, IRU has investigated a new method - the Aided Cortical test - to validate hearing aids in infants that are 3 to 7 months of age.